Endurance World Championship

 The Endurance World Championship, a series recognised by the FIM (International Motorcycling Federation), is the pinnacle of endurance racing.
 Races take place over eight or 24 hours, so rider changes, refuelling and tyre changes are all part of the battle for position.
 Based on production models powered by 4-cylinder engines displacing up to 1000cc, or 2-cylinder engines displacing up to 1200cc, machines are modified with equipment to facilitate quick fuel charges and tyre changes, and tuning that prioritises reliability.
 In order to be able to race at night, a headlamp is also required equipment.
 Races like the Suzuka 8 Hours, Le Mans 24 Hours and Bol d’Or 24 Hours are steeped in history and tradition.
 In recent years, the high pace sustained for long hours has made these some of the most gruelling races in the world – something that only adds to their popularity.

-Team Kawasaki SRC, supported by Kawasaki France, is one of the most prominent Kawasaki teams and have experienced victory in Le Mans and the Bol d’Or.
+Team SRC Kawasaki France, supported by Kawasaki France, is one of the most prominent Kawasaki teams and have experienced victory in Le Mans and the Bol d’Or.
 They will be competing with the Ninja ZX-10RR.

 British Superbike Championship